adewar/adewar.github.io/_posts/2015-08-15-Visual-Studio-Code.md

 layout: post
 title: Trying Visual Studio Code
 ---
 Adding a new post from Visual Studio Code.
+It worked.